Gavriel770U/DLL-Injection/README.md

 # DLL-Injection
 For educational purposes !
+This project was made as part of my solution to Magshimim's Architecture final Windows Project.

 ## Notes Before Usage
 In order to use this you have to disable the Windows Defender